Aral Sea: Restoration strategies

-ASBP: Phase One
+ASBP-1

-The first phase of the plan effectively began with the first involvement from the World Bank in 1992, and was in operation until 1997.
-It was ineffectual for a number of reasons, but mainly because it was focused on improving directly the land around the Aral Sea, whilst not intervening in the water usage upstream.
+The first phase was ineffectual for a number of reasons, but mainly because it was focused on directly improving the land around the Aral Sea, whilst not intervening in the water usage upstream.
 There was considerable concern amongst the Central Asian governments, which realised the importance of the Aral Sea in the ecosystem and the economy of Central Asia, and they were prepared to cooperate, but they found it difficult to implement the procedures of the plan.

 This is due in part to a lack of co-operation among the affected people.
 The water flowing into the Aral Sea has long been considered an important commodity, and trade agreements have been made to supply the downstream communities with water in the spring and summer months for irrigation.
 In return, they supply the upstream countries with fuel during the winter, instead of storing water during the warm months for hydroelectric purposes in winter.
 However, very few legal obligations are binding these contracts, particularly on an international stage.